arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/README.md

-﻿# Introduction to Windows Azure Active Directory #
+# Introduction to Microsoft Azure Active Directory #

 ## Hands-On Lab ##

 ### Introduction ###

-Hands-on labs are sets of step-by-step guides that are designed to help you learn how to use key Windows Azure services and features.
+Hands-on labs are sets of step-by-step guides that are designed to help you learn how to use key Microsoft Azure services and features.
 Each Lab provides instructions to guide you through the process of developing a complete application.

-In this hands-on lab you will learn how to use Windows Azure Active Directory for implementing web single sign-on in an ASP.NET application.
-The instructions will focus on taking advantage of the directory tenant associated with your Windows Azure subscription.
+In this hands-on lab you will learn how to use Microsoft Azure Active Directory for implementing web single sign-on in an ASP.NET application.
+The instructions will focus on taking advantage of the directory tenant associated with your Microsoft Azure subscription.

-> **Note:** You can download the latest build of the Windows Azure Training Kit which includes a tested version of this HOL from here: http://bit.ly/WindowsAzureTK.
+> **Note:** You can download the latest build of the Microsoft Azure Training Kit which includes a tested version of this HOL from here: http://bit.ly/WindowsAzureTK.

 ### Repository Structure ###